sidekick-coder/index-san/apps/ui/README.md

 - components: The filename of the component should be in `PascalCase` and must have the prefix of the module name.
 Example: `ModuleNameComponentName.vue`
 - composables: The filename of the composable should be in `camelCase` and they not need to have the prefix of the module name.

+**Rules**

+- Module should have a `index.ts` with a default export using `defineAppModule` function to register the module in the application.

 **Example:**

 ```